PaulWieland/ratgdo/docs/01_features.md

 * [FAQ & Troubleshooting](09_faq.md)

 ## Features
-Version 2 of the shield supports detecting the garage door's position (opening, open, closing, closed) from the encrypted signal wire.
+ratgdo detects the garage door's position (opening, open, closing, closed) from the encrypted signal wire.
 No soldering or additional sensors are required to get the door status.
-Three simple wires (Ground, Signal and Obstruction) are connected to the terminal
+Three simple wires (Ground, Control and Obstruction) are connected to the terminals of the garage door opener.

-See [v1 Features](01_features_v1.md) if you have a an original ratgdo shield with a blue printed circuit board.
+See [v1 Features](01_features_v1.md) if you have a an original ratgdo with a blue printed circuit board.

 ### MQTT